|

 Jeniya has four children and three grandchildren who keep her young and active.
 She loves food, fashion, crocheting, travelling and watching sport.

-Phil Jump website Phil Jump graduated from Liverpool Polytechnic as a marine electrical engineer and worked for 9 years at Cammell Laird Shipbuilders, where he eventually became Material Control Manager, overseeing the transition to a computerised material procurement and management system.
+Phil Jump graduated from Liverpool Polytechnic as a marine electrical engineer and worked for 9 years at Cammell Laird Shipbuilders, where he eventually became Material Control Manager, overseeing the transition to a computerised material procurement and management system.
 After leaving Spurgeon’s College, he served as minister at New Addington Baptist Church, an area of significant social need on the edge of Croydon.
-During that time, as well as helping the church to grow, he led a number of community initiatives which included chairing the community partnership, launching a community magazine and chairing one of the UK’s first Education Action Zones.
+During that time, as well as helping the church to grow, he led several community initiatives which included chairing the community partnership, launching a community magazine and chairing one of the UK’s first Education Action Zones.
 He was also the founder and creative director of Crossroads Theatre Company.

-Phil has been Regional Minister for NWBA for 15 years, serving a diverse community of local churches and ministers in a variety of contexts.
+Phil has been Regional Minister for NWBA since 2001, serving a diverse community of local churches and ministers in a variety of contexts.
 He was one of the original BUGB trustees, standing down when his youngest daughter, Emma was born in 2010.
 He has also served on the Baptist Strategy Forum, Futures Steering Group, Transitional Steering Group and Baptist Steering Group.
-He also led the recent ministry review for BUGB “IGNITE” and has served as a member of Council for 15 years.
-He serves as a trustee of several charities and is chair of the historic charity Industrial Christian Fellowship, made famous through the work of Geoffrey Studdert-Kennedy and William Temple.
-He has also served for the last 2 years as interim Public Issues Co-ordinator for Baptists Together.
-Phil is married to Jan, a chef in a local garden centre, has two grown up children currently studying drama and music at York and Leeds universities, leads the children’s music team in his local church and is an avid supporter of Liverpool Football Club.
+He also led the BUGB “IGNITE” ministry review, worked for 2 years as the Baptist lead on the Joint Public Issues team and has served as a member of Council for over 20 years.
+He is a trustee of several charities and is chair of the historic Industrial Christian Fellowship, made famous through the work of Geoffrey Studdert-Kennedy and William Temple.
+Phil is married to Jan, they have three grown up children, and he is an avid supporter of Liverpool Football Club.

 Over the years Suzie has been involved in most areas of church life: youth and children’s work, inter church youth services, worship, leading small groups and Alpha.
-She also served for 4 years as a Trustee of Spurgeon’s College.
+She is currently a Trustee for CYM and previously served for 4 years as a Trustee of Spurgeon’s College.

 Suzie was born in Switzerland whilst her father was training to be a Baptist Minister, and her life has been a Baptist one ever since!
 After moving back to the UK when she was young, she grew up in West London where her Dad was the minister of a Baptist Church for many years.
 Suzie met her husband at church when he moved to town for University.
-They have been married for 22 years and have been serving at the church where Suzie’s husband has been the minister for 10 years.
+They have been married for 27 years and are part of the East Midlands Baptist Association.

-photo peter king Peter King is the Legal Director at HM Treasury, where he leads a team of some 100 people and provides legal advice to ministers and civil servants.
-He has had this role since 2017.
-Prior to that, he was a lawyer in private practice, advising on corporate law and governance.
+Peter King is the Moderator of the Board of Trustees.
+His last role was as the Legal Director at HM Treasury, where he led a team of some 100 people providing legal advice to ministers and civil servants.
+He had this role from 2017 to 2025.
+Prior to that, he was a lawyer in private practice, advising on corporate law, mergers and acquisitions and governance.

+Peter is a member of the Strategic Advisory Board of PERSUIT, a legal software company.
 He is a director of Mission Housing, which facilitates mission, primarily in London, by the provision of housing for Christian workers.
-He is chair of Riot Ensemble, a contemporary music group, and a director of Advocates for International Development, which enables lawyers to support development work around the world.
+He is also a director of a multi-academy trust operating ten schools in north London, chair of Riot Ensemble, a contemporary music group, and a director of Advocates for International Development, which enables lawyers to support development work around the world.

-He is the Church Secretary of Chatsworth Baptist Church.
-He is an occasional lay preacher and service leader.
+He is the Church Secretary of Chatsworth Baptist Church and an occasional lay preacher and service leader.

 He is married to Sarah, with three adult children and two grandchildren.
 His other interests include cooking, classical music, theatre and travel.